DEVITY-IOT/devity-iot.github.io/website/docs/reference/custom-datahub.md

 ---
 sidebar_position: 5
-sidebar_label: "Custom DataHub"
+sidebar_label: "Custom Data Hub"
-title: Custom DataHub
+title: Custom Data Hub
 ---

-A Custom Data Hub functions similarly to the familiar Data Hub you have seen before.
-Rather than connecting to a well-known cloud, like AWS or Azure, it allows you to connect the device to your (private or)designated cloud, which comes with its dedicated MQTT Broker URL and Trust Anchor.
+A Custom Data Hub works similarly to the standard Data Hub but allows the device to connect to your designated cloud, rather than well-known public clouds like AWS or Azure.
+This custom setup includes a unique MQTT Broker URL and a dedicated Trust Anchor for secure communication.

-The MQTT application on the device will receive an application certificate, which it will utilize to authenticate with the designated cloud.
-Following this authentication, the IoT device gains the capability to send MQTT data to the cloud.
+The MQTT application on the device will receive an application certificate to authenticate with your designated Data Hub.
+Once authenticated, the device is enabled to send MQTT data securely to the Data Hub.

-To create a Custome Data Hub, follow the steps.
+To set up a Custom Data Hub, follow these steps.

 1. Choose the 'Custom Data Hub' option while creating a new Data Hub.